-For Fall and Spring terms, students may elect to use Installment Tuition and Fee Program to pay for part of their tuition and fees.
+For fall and spring terms, students may elect to use the Installment Tuition and Fee Program to pay for part of their tuition and fees.
 A \$10 service charge which covers the cost of handling will be assessed each student who makes this choice.
 All scholarships, grants and other loans will be applied to tuition and fees due before an installment tuition payment is calculated.
-No prior arrangements are necessary to participate in the Installment Tuition Program.
+Students can choose this option at time of registration.

-An initial payment of 1/2 of tuition, mandatory fees, and lab fees, plus all other fees must be paid by the date printed on the student's class schedule.
-One-half of the remaining balance will be due October 1 (Fall)/March 1 (Spring) and the final payment will be due November 1 (Fall) /April 1 (Spring).
-A student who fails to meet the payment schedule will not receive grades, degree, or official transcript and will be assessed monthly late charges of \$10 until all debts have been cleared.
-For further information, contact the Business Office, Box 19136, Arlington, TX 76019, (817) 273-2181, in Rm 421, Davis Hall.
+An initial payment of 1/2 of all registration fees must be paid prior to the first class day.
+One-half of the remaining balance will be due October 1 (Fall)/March 1 (Spring) and the final payment will be due November 1 (Fall)/April 1 (Spring).
+A student who fails to make full payment of tuition and fees, including any incidental fees, by the due date may be prohibited from registering for classes until full payment is made.
+A student who fails to make payment prior to the end of the semester may be denied credit for the work done that semester.
+For further information, contact Bursar Services, Box 19649, Arlington, TX 76019, 817-272-2172, in Room 130, Davis Hall.